ConnyK16/ConnyK16/README.md

-Hi, I’m Connor Kaminska, and I'm a senior studying aerospace engineering at MIT.
+Hi, I’m Connor Kaminska, and I'm a senior studying aerospace engineering at @MIT.

+www.linkedin.com/in/connor-kaminska

 <!---
 ConnyK16/ConnyK16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.